 - No checking

-- One strike rule on fighting: any involvement in a fight on or off the ice will result in a lifetime ban from any and all StinkySocks hockey games, tournaments, leagues, etc.
+- Zero tolerance on fighting: any involvement in a fight on or off the ice will result in a lifetime ban from any and all StinkySocks hockey games, tournaments, leagues, etc.

-- Time (Rounds 1-3) – (3) 15-minute periods – last (1) minutes of the 3rd period (or overtime) stopped time if score is within 1 goal, (1) minute between periods and (3) minutes to warm up
+- Time (Rounds 1-3) – (3) 15-minute periods – last (1) minutes of the 3rd period (or overtime) stopped time if score is within 1 goal, (1) minute between periods and (3) minutes to warm up.
+Games can result in a tie.

 - Officiating – (2) Referees per game

-- Penalties – 3/3 rule – Any player who has 3 minor penalties in a game will be ejected from that game.
-Any subsequent penalty related to the same game (e.g. unsportsmanlike conduct) will result in an additional game disqualification.
-Any team who has 3 players disqualifications in the tournament will be disqualified as a team.
+- Penalties – Any player who has 3 minor penalties in a game will be ejected from that game.
+Any such disqualification will count towards the Three Strike Rule for team disqualification.
+A subsequent conduct issue on or off ice while exiting that game (e.g. unsportsmanlike conduct) will result in an additional game disqualification.
 A major penalty will result in player ejection from the game and disqualification from the tournament.

 - Teams must have matching color jerseys.